victor-hugo-dc/crossword-solver/README.md

     ```
     pip install -r requirements.txt
     ```
-4. Put your OpenAI key in the a config.py file in the root directory, then run:
+4. Put your OpenAI key in the a config.py file in the root directory.
+5. Get a valid [downforacross](https://www.downforacross.com/) link.
+6. Run
     ```
     python3 solver.py
     ```
-5. Follow the instructions printed by the program.

-## Future Improvements
-- [ ] Work on getting the down clues.
-- [ ] Edge casing for proper usage.
+    and provide the link as input when prompted